-Terms | Application Deadlines | Course Information | Program Fees | Housing and Meals | Eligibility
+Terms | Application Deadlines | Eligibility | Course Information | Program Fees | Housing and Meals

 This competitive exchange is open only to W&M students admitted to the Mason School of Business.
 Since it is very competitive, especially for the spring semester, it is advised to list an alternative program on your application.

-Wirtschaftsuniversität Wien (WU) or Vienna University of Economics and Business Administration in Vienna, Austria has over 23,000 undergraduate students from Austria and abroad, and is the largest, and among the highest ranked, business educational institution in Europe.
+Wirtschaftsuniversität Wien (WU), or Vienna University of Economics and Business Administration, in Vienna, Austria has over 23,000 undergraduate students from Austria and abroad, and is the largest, and among the highest ranked, business educational institution in Europe.
 The university strives to accommodate those who do not have prior German language skills, but still wish to study business in an international setting.
 The WU campus has an array of facilities, including several libraries, restaurants, cafes, a supermarket, bookstores, and an athletic center.

 Fall Semester: March 15